George Booth, 1st Baron Delamer

-George Booth, 1st Baron Delamer (18 December 16228 August 1684), was an English landowner and politician from Cheshire, who served as an MP from 1646 to 1661, when he was elevated to the House of Lords as Baron Delamer.
+George Booth, 1st Baron Delamer (18 December 1622 – 8 August 1684), was an English landowner and politician from Cheshire, who served as an MP from 1646 to 1661, when he was elevated to the House of Lords as Baron Delamer.

 A member of the moderate Presbyterian faction that dominated the Long Parliament and many of the pre-war county elites, Booth fought for Parliament during the First English Civil War.
 He relinquished his commission when elected MP for Cheshire in 1646, a seat he retained throughout the Protectorate.

 Suspected of involvement in the 1655 Penruddock uprising to restore Charles II of England, in 1659 he led another attempt known as Booth's Uprising.
 Intended as part of a larger conspiracy, it was quickly defeated, but Booth escaped punishment and was rewarded with a peerage after the 1660 Stuart Restoration.
 However, concerns over reforms to the Church of England and use of the Royal Prerogative led him into opposition, and during the 1679 to 1681 Exclusion Crisis, he supported barring the Catholic James from the throne.
 He died in August 1684 and was succeeded by his son Henry, who briefly served as Chancellor of the Exchequer after the 1688 Glorious Revolution.

 Civil War

-George Booth was the son of Sir William Booth of Dunham Massey and Margaret Assheton.
-Sir William Booth was the son and heir apparent to Sir George Booth, 1st Baronet (1566–1652), of the ancient family settled at Dunham Massey in Cheshire, by his wife Vere Egerton, daughter and co-heir of Sir Thomas Egerton.
-He took an active part in the Civil War alongside his grandfather, Sir George Booth, on the Parliamentarians' side.
-He was returned to the Long Parliament as Member of Parliament for Cheshire in 1645.
+George Booth was the son of William Booth of Dunham Massey and Margaret Assheton.
+William Booth (d.
+1636) was the son and heir apparent to Sir George Booth, 1st Baronet (1566–1652), of the ancient family settled at Dunham Massey in Cheshire, by his wife Vere Egerton, daughter and co-heir of Sir Thomas Egerton.
+George took an active part in the Civil War alongside his grandfather, Sir George Booth, on the Parliamentarians' side.
+He was returned to the Long Parliament as Member of Parliament for Cheshire in 1645, and succeeded to the baronetcy on his grandfather's death.

 Interregnum

-George Booth was nominated to the Barebones Parliament for Cheshire in 1653 and was elected MP for Cheshire in the First Protectorate Parliament in 1654 and in the Second Protectorate Parliament in 1656.
+Sir George Booth was nominated to the Barebones Parliament for Cheshire in 1653 and was elected MP for Cheshire in the First Protectorate Parliament in 1654 and in the Second Protectorate Parliament in 1656.
 In 1655 he was appointed military commissioner for Cheshire and treasurer at war.
 He was one of the excluded members who tried and failed to regain their seats in the restored Rump Parliament after the fall of Richard Cromwell in 1659.

 He had for some time been regarded by the Royalists as a well-wisher to their cause, and was described to the King in May 1659 as "very considerable in his county, a Presbyterian in opinion, yet so moral a man ...
 I think Your Majesty may safely [rely] on him and his promises which are considerable and hearty".
 He thus became one of the chief leaders of the new Royalists who united with the Cavaliers to effect the Restoration.